eklem/handy-arguments-library/README.md

 ## Social media as a discussion platform
 Social medias are mostly not good tools to discuss if you're more than just a handful of people.
 Maybe GitHub's "build upon other's work" will be better, and lead to more sober discussions about changes to the library.

+## Intention
+A better world for people, nature and the planet.